CatalinTiseanu/heavy-duty-group-by/README.md

 Tests are found in the test/ folder.
 To run tests install nose with ./install.sh .
 To run unit tests and doc tests run ./run_tests.sh

+## Todo

+Use more of the Pyton3 language features (such as hinting).